El Concilio California’s Cinco de Mayo Multicultural Festival and Parade Returns to Stockton

 El Concilio California is proud to bring back its Cinco de Mayo Multicultural Festival and Parade to Stockton.
 This event has been a San Joaquin Valley tradition for more nearly three decades!

-Other events during the festival include the annual Cinco de Mayo Parade (starting at 10AM), a classic and lowrider car show, a 2022 Salsa Recipe Contest, and soccer, basketball, and other sports camps for kids!
+Other events during the festival include the annual Cinco de Mayo Parade (starting at 11AM), a classic and lowrider car show, and soccer, Star Lab, basketball, and other sports camps for kids!

 If you are an artisan, artist, nonprofit, vendor, or festival food provider and would like to reserve booth space, please download either the artisan, nonprofit, and vendor OR the festival food vendor below.
-If you have any questions after looking over the application, email firstname.lastname@example.org for more information.
+If you have any questions after looking over the application please contact the following by email or phone call:

 El Concilio California is excited to bring back its Festival Parade with a new route that ends right

 at the Weber Point festival entrance.
-The parade begins at 10AM, and spaces are limited.
-If you
+The parade begins at 11AM, and spaces are limited.
+For more information about the Cinco de Mayo Parade please call or email Esmeralda Aldana at firstname.lastname@example.org or call (209)644-2678.

 The History of Cinco de Mayo